gman-ui/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](FirstWorks.PNG)

 Even better, I can copy files using the `scp` command followed by the file I wish to copy followed by my alias `ieng6`, rather than typing my full account name everytime I wish to `ssh` into my account and copy a file. ![image](ItWorks.PNG)

+As we can see, the file is there and the process worked!